ahuimanu/edsigcon2015-mean-workshop/README.md

 * **[Cloud 9 IDE](http://c9.io)**
    * Great example of the very tools we are working to develop
    * NodeJS-based
-   * Conatains ALL OF THE ABOVE
+   * Contains ALL OF THE ABOVE
-   * Browsder-based environment
+   * Browser-based environment
    * Ubuntu environment
    * Free account